 To enjoy what many experts rated as one of the most important museums in the world since it uniquely shows ordinary everyday life in an Ancient city and civilization buried 3700 years ago, almost 1800 years before Pompei!
 Everything this museum houses demonstrates how advanced and artistic this ancient civilization was, before being displaced by a major eruption of the island's volcano.

 Highly recommended in combination with a visit to the archaeological excavations in Akrotiri, where the objects were dug out.
 You can purchase combination tickets to visit this museum as well as the Akrotiri site.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Santorini.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Museum of Prehistoric Thera on Map

 Sight Location: Santorini, Greece (See walking tours in Santorini)

 Founded at the end of the 18th century, the city is built on the "eyebrow" of the 400-meter high caldera on the western edge of the semi-circular island.
 From this... view more

 Tour Duration: 2 Hour(s)

 Travel Distance: 2.7 Km or 1.7 Miles

 Tour Duration: 1 Hour(s)